Avyrra/infoboxes/README.md

 If you want to add information without a label, you can use an arrow without text beforehand. `-> Add text here`

+Any content added after the callout will be rendered beside it or below it.

 # How to Install
 This plugin is not yet on the community plugins browser, however it can still be installed and updated via the BRAT plugin.